Erin go Bragh GAA: Early days

-The club was re organised in 1917, fielding a single team at Junior level and in 1918 expanded to two teams: one at junior, the second at minor level.
+The club was again reorganised in 1917, fielding a single team at Junior level and in 1918 expanded to two teams: one at junior, the second at minor level.

-In 1919 Erin go Bragh fielded a single team but also began competing in cross country (their involvement coinciding with the recent revival of athletic in GAA which had lapsed over the years).
+In 1919, Erin go Bragh fielded a single team but also began competing in cross country running (their involvement coinciding with the recent revival of athletic in GAA which had lapsed over the years).
 Erin go Bragh competed in the Dublin County Board Novice race in 1919, 1921 and 1922 and the Dublin Cross Country championship of 1922.
-M. J. Kennedy of Erin go Bragh won the 1919 Novice race before moving to Dublin City Harriers and 1919 was his only year with Erin go Bragh.
-He went on to compete in many Athletic events throughout Ireland winning many titles in 440 and 880 yard races.

-In 1920 the team again fielded a junior football team but failed to complete the season after conceding three games.
-T. C. Murphy of Clonsilla son of Thomas Murphy who was captain of the Erin go Bragh hurling team at the club's foundation was elected as the first-ever chairman for the Dublin Junior Board.
-Thomas Murphy was heavily involved in Dublin GAA in earlier years and was a referee in many League games.
+In 1920, the team again fielded a junior football team but failed to complete the season after conceding three games.
+T. C. Murphy of Clonsilla, son of Thomas Murphy who was captain of the Erin go Bragh hurling team at the club's foundation, was elected as the first-ever chairman for the Dublin Junior Board.

 Erin go Bragh won the County Dublin Novice Cross Country race in 1921 and also held an invitational five-mile race, starting at the court house in Blanchardstown.
 The club fielded a Junior and schools football team and for the first time since 1890 a hurling team.
 The club was absent from the field of play in both hurling and football in 1922 but did compete at cross country before sadly disbanding once again in late 1922 early 1923.